-b) Financial instruments at Fair Value Through Profit or Loss
+c) Financial instruments at Fair Value Through Profit or Loss

-Derivatives in the form of interest rate swaps, referred to as fair value hedges below, are used to mitigate the Society's exposure to interest rate risk.
-The Society uses derivatives only for interest rate risk management purposes.
-It does not use derivatives for trading purposes.
+Derivative financial instruments in the form of interest rate swaps, referred to as fair value hedges below, are used for interest rate risk management purposes only.
+The Society does not use derivatives for trading purposes.